BobbyBurt/TappyTappyBoneyeard/LEVEL_EDITING.md

 ## Tilesets

 By default, you'll see the tilesets in the bottom-right of the screen.
-You might want to zoom in to select each easier.
+You might want to zoom in to select them easier.
 Above are tabs where you can swap between the main and background tilesets.

 ## Layers